blot-bot-org/firmware/README.md

 # Blot Bot Firmware

 This is the firmware for the Blot Bot drawing machine.
-It is technically written in C++ due to the libraries used, however all the code I wrote followed C code constructs.
+It is written in C++ due to the libraries used, however most of the code I wrote followed C code constructs.

 ## Installation / Prerequisites 📥
 You must install the PlatformIO core.
 The [install page](https://platformio.org/install) suggests installation via VSCode.
 Alternatively, you could install it on your system, via [the documentation](https://docs.platformio.org/en/latest/core/installation/index.html).<br>
 Next, clone and enter this project's repository, and run `make build`.
-If all goes well, you will see: *'Successfully created esp32 image.'*
+If all goes well, you will see (somewhere) the message: *'Successfully created esp32 image.'*

 ## Configuration ⚙️